- My account

 You receive two service charge bills each year:

-- At the start of each financial year we send you your estimate of the charges we expect to pay.
-This is based on the actual costs of services in the previous year, plus inflation.
+- At the start of each financial year we send you your estimate of the cost we expect to incur in the coming year.
+This is based on the actual costs of services provided in the previous year, plus adjustment for any changes in contract costs, service provision and expected inflation.

-- At the end of the financial year, we send you your actual bill.
-If this is higher than the estimate, you will be asked to pay the difference.
+- At the end of the financial year, we send you your actual bill for the costs we incurred.
+If the actual bill is higher than the estimate, you will be asked to pay the difference.
 If the estimate was higher, we will give you the difference, or use the money to clear any arrears you may have.

 Keeping you informed